 Recording and editing audio (speech) files is time consuming and laborious, so please be patient if you are interesting in this aspect of the Basic Hungarian website.
 Furthermore: As we cannot afford to buy or rent out a professional sound recording studio and because our recordings are 'average priced laptop' amateur recordings with natural audio/home hissing and humming sounds/noise in the background, I recommend you use and set up your headset to 'cancel out background noise' when listening to our recordings.

-Over time I will try and remove some of those natural background noises, which aren't too bad at the moment, and maybe re-record or re-edit some of the audios; but no promises at this point in time.
-You can still clearly hear the syllables and words in the current audios.
+Over time I will try and remove some of those natural background noises, which aren't too bad at the moment, by re-recording the words with a better sound system.
+However, I believe the sound quality will still sound bad if you have cheaper playback equipment; as my two laptops scenario proves.
+Either way, you can still clearly hear the syllables and words in the current audios.